 The fifth strategy focuses on the importance of digital literacy for Internet users.
 To benefit from the Internet, users must understand how to access and utilize it correctly.
-Florida seeks to promote the meaningful use of devices to improve the digital literacy of Internet users across Florida, the state will consider increasing support and promotion for digital literacy programs (measured by the number of CAIs offering digital literacy programs) and expand digital navigator programs (measured by the number of CAIs offering digital navigator services).
-Ongoing monitoring may include routine analysis of enrollment data and collaboration with course administrators.
+To improve the digital literacy of Internet users across Florida, the state will consider increasing support and promotion for digital literacy programs (measured by the number of CAIs offering digital literacy programs) and expand digital navigator programs (measured by the number of CAIs offering digital navigator services).
 This strategy follows the same structure as the cybersecurity and privacy strategy, insofar as it seeks to develop educational options, to promote the digital literacy-related work of CAIs and private sector actors, and to leverage experienced Internet users to drive the effectiveness and uptake of digital literacy programs.
 Also like the cybersecurity and privacy strategy, progress towards these goals may be evaluated by engaging CAIs and LTPTs to understand the curricula, programs, and demand for digital literacy courses.